RapidAPI/RapidAPIConnect_Java/README.md

 ##Usage:

-First of all, we will prepare data, that will be send to api.
-We use HashMap.
+First of all, we will prepare data, we will use HashMap You can add as many arguments, as api you will call need.

 	Map<String, Argument> body = new HashMap<String, Argument>();